dewindtk/zksync_botting/README.md

   - Bridge x ETH from ERA to ETH
   - Wait until an ETH balance on ETH reaches x
   - Wait until an ETH balance on ERA reaches x
+  - SyncSwap x ETH to USDC
+  - SyncSwap x USDC to ETH
+  - SyncSwap x ETH to bUSD
+  - SyncSwap x bUSDC to ETH
+  - SyncSwap x USDC to bUSD
+  - SyncSwap x bUSD to USDC
   - Wait x milliseconds

+  *SyncSwapping an amount of -1 will swap your entire token Balance.*

   Then, a prompt will ask you on which wallet you wish to perform the loop on.
 You can select multiple, they will be run in parallel.